Key Findings and Statistics

 Those who have been left behind by the opportunity gap — who have perhaps lost their jobs due to automation and have been relegated into a lower economic class — are also less likely to be able to participate in a university program, due to the high upfront costs of enrolling in college.

 Bootcamps offer people in these groups the ability to participate in a training program.
 The shorter duration of bootcamps — months instead of years — opens up educational opportunities for people who could not participate in a four-year college degree.
 In addition, the existence of online bootcamps and part-time and self-paced programs allows people for whom location and time is an issue to participate in a training program.

-The best bootcamps get to know the specifics of particular jobs in tech and invest heavily in helping people find a job, unlike colleges which have multiple value propositions: research, offering a liberal education, and preparing students for a job.
+The best bootcamps get to know the specifics of particular jobs in tech and invest heavily in helping people find a job, unlike colleges that have multiple value propositions: research, offering a liberal education, and preparing students for a job.
 Indeed, many bootcamps have innovative career support programs and employer partnerships that help accelerate the transition from education to the labor market.

 This focus on outcomes has evolved over time as bootcamps have learned that they cannot just teach technical skills, but that they have to get involved with placement in order to help their students transition into the labor market.

 Dozens of bootcamps now openly disclose their outcomes statistics.
 For example, the Juno College of Technology reported to the Council on Integrity in Results Reporting (CIRR) that within 180 days of graduating, 88.3% of students in their H2 2018 Web Development course were employed in-field.14 Fullstack Academy’s H2 2018 outcomes report for their Chicago program reported that 73.3% of students were employed in-field within 180 days of graduating.15 Both of these reports were audited by the CIRR, which monitors the outcomes of its members